fga-eps-mds/2018.1_Nexte/docs/MDS/DocFolhaEstilo.md

       * Errado:

-        ```kotlin
+        ```
           // This is not the right example
           // about using a commentary in class
           class ExampleClass<Parameter> : ClassImplementations {
             //neither is this expeficiations

           }

         ```